ExxonMobil: Refineries

 ExxonMobil operates 21 refineries worldwide, and claims that 80% of its refining capacity is integrated with chemical or lube basestocks.
 ExxonMobil's largest refinery overall is its Beaumont Refinery and its second largest in the United States is its Baytown Refinery, located in Baytown, Texas.
-After ExxonMobile committed thousands of violations of federal law at its Baytown facilities between 2005 and 2013, ExxonMobile was ordered to pay $19.95 million (later reduced to $14.25 million), a decision affirmed in 2024 by the Fifth Circuit Court of Appeals.
+After ExxonMobil committed thousands of violations of federal law at its Baytown facilities between 2005 and 2013, ExxonMobil was ordered to pay $19.95 million (later reduced to $14.25 million), a decision affirmed in 2024 by the Fifth Circuit Court of Appeals.

 Its second largest refinery overall is its Jurong Island facility in Singapore.
 ExxonMobil's global average refining capacity was 4.6 million barrels per day, with the United States producing a plurality of the company's refining capacity at about 1.77 million barrels per day.
 ExxonMobil's corporate website claims it refines almost 5 million barrels per day.

 ExxonMobil was one of few U.S. refiners to expand capacity by a significant margin following an industry downturn suffered during the COVID-19 pandemic.
 The company completed a 250,000 barrels per day expansion at its Beaumont, Texas, refinery in early 2023.